creamlab/Cream_Code/Implicit Explicit/readMe.md

 ## Folders you need to have

-- /images : images use during the experimentation
+- /images : images use during the experiment
 - /stimuli : audio presented to the participant.
 - /results : will contain .csv files of a subject's results
 - /trail\_lists : .csv files containing the trials file for each subject [1](https://github.com/creamlab/...)